 The name "spinel" is believed to come from spina, the Latin word for "thorn," likely chosen because of spinel's angular, double-thorn-shaped crystals.
 Some believe that the name comes from the Greek word meaning "spark," possibly because of the glow that so many spinel possess.
 Either way, the modern name "spinel" refers to both an entire group of related minerals and to the specific few that are gem quality.

-Spinel is a type II gemstone, so it's understood that most spinel will have minor inclusions, but they don't detract from the stone's beauty.
-Most of the spinel in The Vault go beyond that, though; they have great color and the bonus of being eye-flawless--a combination that makes for a very valuable gemstone.
+Spinel is a type II gemstone, so it's understood that most spinel will have minor inclusions, but they don't distract from the stone's beauty.
+Most of spinel in The Vault go beyond that, though; they have great color and the bonus of being flawless--a combination that makes for a very valuable gemstone.

 That value and rarity increases exponentially when you consider matched spinel pairs, because to perfectly match two or more stones in a species that boasts more hues than any other is incredibly difficult.
 Boyle says The Vault's matched spinel pairs are "truly remarkable in their perfection of color and matching, purity, intensity, beauty, and cut," making them the "best collection of matched pairs of spinel on Earth."
 When it comes to matched spinel pairs, he says, "Bigger is more rare and desirable, but even the smallest pairs are a terrific combination of extremely rare material--top gem quality at very affordable prices that are hugely undervalued and not replaceable at two or even three times the price."